-(4) Deny any disabled person in a place of public accommodation the attendance of an animal assistant or require the disabled person to pay an extra charge for the attendance of the animal assistant.
+(4) Deny any person with a disability in a place of public accommodation the attendance of an animal assistant or require the person with a disability to pay an extra charge for the attendance of the animal assistant.

 (B) Reasonable accommodation.
-Whether a place of public accommodation has reasonably accommodated its facility for use by the disabled shall be determined on a case-by-case basis; however, the following factors will be considered:
+Whether a place of public accommodation has reasonably accommodated its facility for use by persons with a disability shall be determined on a case-by-case basis; however, factors such as the following will be considered:

-(2) Whether walkways from such parking spaces have been made accessible to the disabled.
+(2) Whether walkways from such parking spaces have been made accessible to persons with a disability;

-(4) Whether public entrance doorways provide the disabled with reasonable access to such building.
+(4) Whether public entrance doorways provide persons with a disability with reasonable access to such building;

-(5) Whether public telephones, lavatory facilities, water fountains, elevators, corridors, vending machines, stairways, food service lanes and aisles, utility outlets of frequent or essential use, and other similar facilities within such place of public accommodation are accessible to the disabled.
+(5) Whether public telephones, lavatory facilities, water fountains, elevators, corridors, vending machines, stairways, food service lanes and aisles, utility outlets of frequent or essential use, and other similar facilities within such place of public accommodation are accessible to persons with a disability; and

-(C) Burden of proof when a disabled person is denied access to place of public accommodation.
-The owner, proprietor, keeper, or manager of a place of public accommodation shall have the burden of proving that the denial of any accommodation, advantage, facility or privilege to a disabled person is based on a restriction applicable to all persons regardless of disability or an inability to reasonably accommodate due to undue hardship.
+(C) Burden of proof.
+The owner, proprietor, keeper, or manager of a place of public accommodation shall have the burden of proving that the denial of any accommodation, advantage, facility or privilege to a person with a disability is based on a restriction applicable to all persons regardless of disability or an inability to reasonably accommodate due to undue hardship.

 (D) Undue hardship.
-Upon an owner's, proprietor's, keeper's or manager's claim of inability to accommodate the disabled due to undue hardship, the following factors will be considered:
+Upon an owner's, proprietor's, keeper's or manager's claim of inability to accommodate a person with a disability due to undue hardship, factors such as the following will be considered:

 (1) Business necessity.

-(2) Whether the cost of accommodating the disabled would be substantially disproportionate to the total cost, use or size of such place of accommodation.
+(2) Whether the cost of accommodating the person with a disability would be substantially disproportionate to the total cost, use, or size of such place of accommodation.